 Step 1: Define Your Clinical Positioning

 What clinical problem does your device solve better than the alternatives?
 Not features — clinical outcomes.
 Not specifications — surgical advantages.
 This positioning must be rooted in clinical evidence and defensible under regulatory scrutiny.
 Everything else flows from this.
+If your current brand doesn't communicate that differentiation, start with medical device branding.
+Our brand identity guide walks through the full process.

 Step 2: Map Your Buyer Personas

 At minimum, you need three personas: the surgeon champion (the user who will advocate internally), the hospital administrator (the decision-maker focused on cost and value), and the procurement manager (the logistics coordinator).
 Each needs different messaging, different content, and different channels.
+If your go-to-market strategy relies on distributors rather than a direct sales force, you need a fourth persona — the distribution partner.

 Step 3: Select Your Channels